prabhu43/cka-exam/exam_info.md

 ## CKA 2020

 **Purpose:**
-Provide assurance that CKAs have the skills, knowledge, and competency to perform the responsibilities of Kubernetes administrators
+Provide assurance that CKA holders have the skills, knowledge, and competency to perform the responsibilities of Kubernetes administrators

 **Cost**: $300
 **Duration**: 2 Hrs